autistic-symposium/surfline-pipeline-aws-py/README.md

-## AWSvideo: Pipeline for FFMPEG video production
+## End-to-end pipeline for video edition on AWS SQS + Lambda + SNS

 <br>

-#### 👾 this repo contain one of the projects i am most proud of: a full AWS lambda + sqs+ sns + sns stack to trim videos served from an API endpoint, within two given NTP UTC timestamps.
+##### 👉 this repo contains one of the projects i am most proud of: a full AWS lambda + sqs + sns stack to trim videos served from an API endpoint, within two given NTP UTC timestamps.

 <br>

 ----

-### Introduction
+### Summary

 <br>

-As we see in this diagram, this application performs the following steps:
+This application performs the following steps:

-1. Receive a SQS event requesting a clip for a given time interval.
+1. Receive a **SQS event** requesting a clip for a given time interval.
 An example of SQS event is the follow:

 ```json
         {